MarFoLeigh/academic-kickstart2.0/content/post/10-07-2019-PresentationDevlog.md

 By imposing unauthorized AR interventions depicting modern environmental threats upon paintings of Canadian landscapes, this project reimagines the narratives of environment-focused paintings in the present-day context and calls viewers to consider the “space in between,” from the painting provenance to the present.
 This “space in between” is the historical context.

+AR has been used at the National Gallery before at the [Anthropocene exhibit](https://www.gallery.ca/for-professionals/media/press-releases/breathtaking-photographs-and-films-immersive-augmented) last fall.

 *Affordances:* accessibility and mobility, apparently user-friendly, pre-designed program

 *Edges:* Marissa couldn’t figure it out and make a demo work - so perhaps not as easy as it seems